Asian Field Study - Student Information

 Cost

 The estimated program registration fee $5,800, which includes airfare originating from Honolulu (Neighbor Island or other origin is extra); ground, lodging based on double occupancy and breakfast while onsite in Asia.
 Other meals and incidentals are excluded.
 Trip cost excludes tuition.
-Participating students must also register for courses through the UH Outreach College (BUS675 and BUS 676) and pay the applicable 6 credit hours.
+Participating students must also register for courses (BUS675/676 or BUS477) and pay the applicable 6 credit hours.

 Scholarships

-12-15 Scholarships covering between $1,000 to $5,000 have been generously donated from the following sources.
-Complete the applicable questions in the online application to be eligible for these scholarships.
+Usually, 12-15 Scholarships covering between $1,000 to $5,000 are generously donated from the following sources.
+You will need to complete the applicable questions in the online application to be eligible for these scholarships.

 • Freeman Foundation Asian Fellowship Program